chidambars/sampleApp/README.md

 # sampleApp
 Sample Application
-Note: This a brief description on application
+Note: This is a brief description on application